CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/backend_api.md

 - `POST /api/inference/models/check-update`
 - `POST /api/inference/models/maintenance`
 - `POST /api/inference/generate`
-- `GET /api/inference/jobs/{job_id}`
-- `DELETE /api/inference/jobs/{job_id}`

 `POST /api/inference/generate` is multipart and accepts only `model_ref`, `generation_profile`, `clinical_context`, and `images`.
 Model readiness, capabilities, and input semantics come from `GET /api/inference/models`.

 The multipart metadata is parsed into the domain `InferenceGenerateRequest`; the uploaded files remain typed `UploadFile` inputs and the flat field names remain unchanged.

-The Angular client maps these endpoint groups to `InferenceApiService`, `DatasetApiService`, `TrainingApiService`, and `ValidationApiService`.
+The Angular client maps these endpoint groups to `InferenceApiService`, `DatasetApiService`, `TrainingApiService`, `ValidationApiService`, and the generic `JobsApiService`.
 Shared request execution and error formatting live in `ApiRequestService`; feature clients preserve the existing result/error envelope.

 The inference service accepts at most 16 images and a 64 MiB total image payload.
 It rejects models that are absent or not ready in the catalog, unsupported clinical context, unsupported providers, invalid image types, and invalid model-specific image counts.